ASIO staff are required to hold and maintain an Australian Government security clearance.

 - disclose all relevant and required information;

-- cooperate in the collection of personal documentation and corroborating evidence;
+- provide all required personal documentation and corroborating evidence; and

 The minimum mandatory checks for a PV clearance to establish a person’s suitability include: